Algebraic models for classifying spaces of fibrations: Proofs of the main results

+As discussed in the introduction, Sullivan and Wilkerson proved that the homomorphism from $\piaut{X} = \pi_1\Baut{}{X}$ to $\piaut{X_\Q} = \pi_1\Baut{}{X_\Q}$ has finite kernel and image an arithmetic subgroup.
+It is natural to ask whether there is a similar statement for the higher homotopy groups of $\Baut{}{X}$.
+The following shows that these are `arithmetic representations' of $\piaut{X}$, in the sense that they each admit a map, with finite kernel, onto a lattice inside an algebraic representation of the group $\piaut{X_\Q}$.

 \begin{cor} Let $X$ be a simply connected finite CW-complex.
-The representations of $\piaut{X}$ in the rational homotopy and (co)homology groups of the universal cover of $\Baut{}{X}$ are restrictions of finite-dimensional algebraic representations of the algebraic group $\piaut{X_\Q}$. \end{cor}
+The representations of $\piaut{X}$ in the rational cohomology and homotopy groups of the universal cover of $\Baut{}{X}$ are restrictions of finite-dimensional algebraic representations of the algebraic group $\piaut{X_\Q}$. \end{cor}